 Max Planck Institute for Meteorology

 The Max Planck Institute for Meteorology (MPI-M), located in Hamburg, is an internationally renowned institute for climate research.
-It comprises three research departments,
+It comprises two research departments and runs an international PhD programme together with the University of Hamburg.

 - The Atmosphere in the Earth System, directed by Prof. Dr. Bjorn Stevens